margotw40/bacteria-macrophage-simulation/README.md

 ### About

-This project was a part of my Simulation class, taught by Dr. Barry Lawson.
+This project was a part of my Simulation class, taught by Dr. Barry Lawson in 2016.